haugjo/erics/README.md

 # ERICS
 This repository provides an implementation of the ERICS concept drift detection framework that is introduced in

-*Johannes Haug and Gjergji Kasneci (2020).
-Learning Parameter Distributions to Detect Concept Drift in Data Streams.*
+*[1] Haug, J., & Kasneci, G. (2020).
+[Learning Parameter Distributions to Detect Concept Drift in Data Streams.](https://arxiv.org/abs/2010.09388) arXiv preprint arXiv:2010.09388.*

 to be published in the Proceedings of the 25th International Conference on Pattern Recognition (ICPR) 2020.
-An ArXiv-link to the paper will be added soon.
+Please refer to our paper if you are using this package (arXiv-link above).

 ## Apply ERICS to Your Project
-Here, we provide ERICS with a Probit model, as described in the paper.
+This package provides an implementation of ERICS with a Probit model, as specified in the paper [1].
-Note that we adopted the optimization scheme of the [FIRES](https://github.com/haugjo/fires) feature selection framework [1].
+We adopted the optimization scheme of [FIRES](https://github.com/haugjo/fires) (a state-of-the-art online feature selection framework [2]) to iteratively learn the parameter distributions.

 After downloading/cloning the package you may use ERICS as follows:

 ```python